Greenland: Religion

-The nomadic Inuit were traditionally shamanistic, with a well-developed religion primarily concerned with appeasing a vengeful and fingerless sea goddess called Sedna who controlled the success of the seal and whale hunts.

-The first Norse colonists worshipped the Norse gods, but Erik the Red's son Leif was converted to Christianity by King Olaf Trygvesson on a trip to Norway in 999 and sent missionaries back to Greenland.
-These swiftly established sixteen parishes, some monasteries, and a bishopric at Garðar.
+The nomadic Inuit were traditionally shamanistic, with a well-developed Inuit religion primarily concerned with appeasing a vengeful and fingerless sea goddess called Sedna who controlled the success of the seal and whale hunts.
+The first Norse colonists worshipped the Norse gods, but Leif Erikson was converted to Christianity by King Olaf Trygvesson on a trip to Norway in 999 and sent missionaries back to Greenland.
+These swiftly established 16 parishes, some monasteries, and a bishopric at Garðar.

 Rediscovering these colonists and spreading ideas of the Protestant Reformation among them was one of the primary reasons for the Danish recolonization in the 18th century.
 Under the patronage of the Royal Mission College in Copenhagen, Norwegian and Danish Lutherans and German Moravian missionaries searched for the missing Norse settlements, but no Norse were found, and instead they began preaching to the Inuit.
 The principal figures in the Christianization of Greenland were Hans and Poul Egede and Matthias Stach.
 The New Testament was translated piecemeal from the time of the first settlement on Kangeq Island, but the first translation of the whole Bible was not completed until 1900.
 An improved translation using the modern orthography was completed in 2000.

-The major religion is Protestant Christianity, represented mainly by the Church of Denmark, which is Lutheran in orientation.
+The majority of the population is Protestant Christianity, represented mainly by the Church of Denmark, which is Lutheran in orientation.
+The historically important Moravian Brothers (Herrnhuters) were a congregation of faith, in a Danish context based in Christiansfeld in South Jutland, and partially of German origin, but their name does not signify they were ethnic Moravians (Czechs).
 There are no official census data on religion in Greenland, but the Bishop of Greenland Sofie Petersen estimates that 85% of the Greenlandic population are members of her congregation.
 The Church of Denmark is the established church through the Constitution of Denmark.
+In 2025, 91% of Greenland's population are members of the church.
+This applied to 96% of the population born in Greenland, and to 53% of immigrants.
 A small Roman Catholic minority is pastorally served by the Roman Catholic Diocese of Copenhagen.
 There are still Christian missionaries on the island, but mainly from charismatic movements proselytising fellow Christians.
+A small Muslim community exists in Greenland but has no formal mosque or religious buildings.